-Flags of Revival and Strife
+Flags of Revival and Strife in Jerusalem

 The lion rampant of Judea has become the symbol of Jewish Jerusalem.